Hello there!

 ×

-Outlook Web Access (OWA) and on-premises Exchange Single Sign-On (SSO) using Azure AD
+Outlook Web Access (OWA) and on-premises Exchange Single Sign-On (SSO) using Microsoft Entra

 Outlook Web Access (OWA) SSO (Single Sign-On) solution by miniOrange provides seamless SSO to your Outlook Web Access (OWA) Application and on-premises Exchange server for secure SSO login.
 With miniOrange’s OWA SSO configuration, your users will be able to login to Outlook Web Access (OWA) and other SaaS or on-premises applications with your existing IDP credentials. miniOrange’s Outlook web access SSO provides IDP integration with ADFS, Okta, Onelogin, Microsoft Azure Active Directory, AWS Cognito etc. You can also connect miniOrange’s solution with Active Directory, LDAP, Google or use miniOrange as your directory in the cloud.
 We support multiple protocols like SAML,OAuth, LDAP, OIDC etc.